ml-archive/nodes-fe-readme/Documentation/style-guide.md

 #### Exceptions (Siblings and Children)

-As explained above, we wan to use relative imports when it comes to importing sibling files, or children.
-For example.
+As explained above, we want to use relative imports when it comes to importing sibling files, or children.
+For example:

 ```tsx
 import styles from "./Header.module.scss";